gvwilson/sys-tutorial/pages/index.md

 -   How can I connect to another computer (ssh)?
 -   What is a user group and why do I care?
 -   How can I view the computer's system log and what will I find there?
--   What are virtual environments and when would I use one?
 -   How does package installation work?
     -   For Unix and for Python and why they are different
 -   How does authentication work?